 four beaches, a swimming pool, skate park and, for boat owners, the

 Residents of Forest City housing also have the use of two dog

-parks, a splash park, and two community centers (our
+parks, a splash park, and two community centers on K-Bay and a

-residents can also use a third community center in Manana
+third community center in Manana (Pearl City).
+Our

 neighborhoods feature playgrounds, pavilions, and